Key words: service provision, ICT, Vital Rural Area, service policy, multifunctional facilities.

 Collaborative innovation across sectors must be considered a new discipline (Sørensen and Torfing, 2010) in which rural actors are not yet ready and trained to any significant extent (Jæger, 2009).
 For the future, user-driven innovation where the locals are invited into the definition of services and into the implementation of projects with public providers have significant perspectives.
 However, a knowledge gap is claimed to exist with regard to innovation within the public sector (Sørensen and Torfing, 2010), in particular in non-standard settings and under fluctuating circumstances.
 The only way to overcome the organizational and competence deficit seems to be with highly involved citizens and local enterprises.

-Within the framework of the inter-municipal collaboration in the Leiedal region in Belgium, four small municipalities have been using LEAN approaches to develop more efficient and less costly services.
+Box 3: Applying LEAN to municipality governance Within the framework of the inter-municipal collaboration in the Leiedal region in Belgium, four small municipalities have been using LEAN approaches to develop more efficient and less costly services.
 Under normal circumstances, very small municipal administrations are perceived as being less efficient, as they cannot rely on range of specialized skills and competences.
 The four municipalities employed a critical review of administrative procedures, and they were redesigned and codified efficiently.
 Now, a small number of civil servants are fully capable of delivering services, such as for example planning and building permissions.
 The LEAN procedures have helped to map all procedures in detail and to provide a foundation for a speedy and efficient process, where the municipal staff is empowered to undertake what is needed on the spot.

 9. Discussion – the role of ICT for future service provision in rural areas

 Alternative delivery mechanisms, such as bringing services to users through the internet, are likely to become more important, as ICT is claimed to be the most perceptible driver of change for rural areas.
 ICT can help confront the present dominance of economies of scale philosophy and.
 As claimed by Pil and Holweg (2003) scale economies has been immensely dominant as a way of thinking, planning and decision making, and inarguably size provides cost efficiency.
 But sometimes small-scale operations can provide new significant advantages, which is relevant for rural economics.
-Smaller units allow companies to locate hot spots and tap into local knowledge networks; they make it possible to respond more rapidly to customer needs and to trends in regional demand; they enable companies to monitor potentially disruptivetechnologies; and they help hold down labor costs while developing managerial talent”(Pil and Holweg, 2003, p 33).
+Smaller units “allow companies to locate hot spots and tap into local knowledge networks; they make it possible to respond more rapidly to customer needs and to trends in regional demand; they enable companies to monitor potentially disruptivetechnologies; and they help hold down labor costs while developing managerial talent”(Pil and Holweg, 2003, p 33).
 Shifts in technology can be the means that make small scale more profitable.
 Christensen and Raynor (2003) mention a range of cases, where technology disrupted the previous thinking about scale: micro steel plants which took over large markets, the printing technology that made every home a potential publisher and printhouse, the portable diabetes blood glucose meters that liberate people with the decrease from big hospitals.
 ICT catalyses many new scale developments.

 Osti states that ICT “…. has affected all the traditional spatial delimitations, including that between rural and urban” (Osti, 2010, pp. 296-297).
 The Demos report ‘Beyond digital divides?’ also describes ICT positively as a leapfrog technology (Demos, 2005), which is capable of rubbing out distances.
 The report states that: “ICTs enable the transportation and exchange of voice, video and data at speeds that often make distance irrelevant.
 They support asynchronous communication that can be picked up by the recipient at a time of their choosing, enabling people with busy lives to access and share information more effectively.
 The internet is unprecedented in the flexibility of scale of communication that it can support.
 Previously, different patterns of communication – one to one, one to many and many to many – all had media that were particular to them – but today, the web can do it all, through websites, email, wikis and blogs” (Demos, 2005, p.
 11).
 Hollifield and Donnermeyer even write that“….access to information technologies will be necessary for rural communities to attract and retain businesses and, therefore, remain economically viable”(Hollifield and Donnermeyer, 2003, p.
 135).Evidence on impacts in the longer term of modern ICT is not consolidated, and a recent study from rural USA (LaRose et al, 2011) shows that a few years after the introduction of broadband service to a rural area, still no impact on individual economic activity was found.
 ICT is a prerequisite, but social investments are needed to ensure creative implementation.

-The small Norwegian island municipality of Finnøy is faced with an ageing population, with expected increase in the occurrence of obesity and related diseases.
+Box 4: Getting rid obesity through an ICT supported community project The small Norwegian island municipality of Finnøy is faced with an ageing population, with expected increase in the occurrence of obesity and related diseases.
 Obesity is a threat to personal wellbeing – and to the municipal finances.
 In response to this challenge and in collaboration with the larger Rogaland region Finnøy has started an initiative to promote a healthier lifestyle.
 The main selling point has been an objective of losing one ton of weight for the population totally.
 Citizens were recruited to participate in conventional ways, for example through schools, club, medical services etc. However, and very important for the success of the project, a purpose-designed web site was used to ensure an open, ongoing monitoring and propagation of the progress of the initiative.
 Here the participants could information on for instance walking trails in the area, easy exercises and low-fat recipes, and they could compare their own achievements with those of other participants.

 When scrutinizing the potential of ICT in rural areas, Salvesen and Renski (2003) provide a useful typology of different modes of communication.
 The concepts of synchronous and asynchronous delivery illustrated in Table 4 are applicable to many types of service provision.